 Currently, the Authority is authorized to approve tax credits against only the income tax, corporation franchise tax, and insurance company franchise taxes.
-The bill authorizes the Authority to approve credits against two additional existing taxes--the dealers in intangibles tax and the public utility tax.
+The bill authorizes the Authority to approve credits against two additional existing taxes--the tax levied on qualifying dealers in intangibles and the public utility tax.
+"Qualifying dealers in intangibles" are dealers in intangibles that are owned by, or that are under common control with, a financial institution.263 The entire tax levied under continuing law on qualifying dealers in intangibles is retained by the state whereas the tax levied under continuing law on other types of dealers in intangibles is shared between the state and local taxing jurisdictions.